 To perform certain actions within

 nltk in this tutorial, you may have to download specific resources.
-We will describe each resource as and when required.
+We’ll describe each resource as and when required.

-However, if you would like to avoid downloading individual resources later in the tutorial and grab them now in one go, run the following command:
+However, if you’d like to avoid downloading individual resources later in the tutorial and grab them now in one go, run the following command:

 python -m nltk.downloader all